 Compression bras basically compress the breast against the chest and usually crop-top styles.
 Encapsulation bras keep the breasts separate in defined cups, more similar to a standard bra.

 If you have larger breasts, choose an encapsulation style.
 Smaller breasted women may feel a compression sports bra style is more suitable.
-A few styles both compress and encapsulate.

 Compression tops are a whole different area and we have a guide with reviews of compression tops for men and women.